AliNadirErdil/Red-Wine-Quality-Decision-With-ML/README.md

 ### 1. Handling Outliers

-We used the Interquartile Range (IQR) method to detect and manage outliers in the free sulfur dioxide and total sulfur dioxide features.
+I used the Interquartile Range (IQR) method to detect and manage outliers in the free sulfur dioxide and total sulfur dioxide features.